Public Entertainment Licence

 - premises licensed under the Theatres Act 1968, the Cinemas Act 1985 or the Gambling Act 2005;

-- licensed premises within the meaning of the Licensing (Scotland) Act 2005 in which public entertainment is being provided during the licensed hours within the meaning of that Act, (as of 1 November 2016 this exemption applies to premises licensed by a premises licence under section 26 of the 2005 Act only, and no longer applies to premises licensed by an occasional licence under section 56 of the 2005 Act); or
+- premises in respect of which a premises licence within the meaning of section 17 of the Licensing (Scotland) Act 2005 has effect in which public entertainment is being provided during licensed hours within the meaning of that Act (for the avoidance of doubt premises operating under an occasional licence are no longer exempt); or

 - premises in which machines for entertainment or amusement are being provided incidentally to the main purpose or use of the premises where that main purpose or use is not as a place of public entertainment.

-If you want to apply for a public entertainment licence you must submit an application form along with the required documents and the appropriate fee if required, details of these can be found in the guidance notes attached to the application.
+If you want to apply for a public entertainment licence you must submit an application form along with the required documents and the appropriate fee if required, application forms with guidance notes attached and a list of fees can be found in the related documents section of this page.

 All applications are copied to the Council's advisors who can recommend that conditions in addition to the standard conditions detailed on this page are attached to the licence when granted.
 If you do not want to accept any recommended conditions then the application would be referred to the Licensing Committee for a decision to be made regarding which conditions will apply to your licence.
 Mandatory background checks will be carried out on all applicants by Police Scotland and applicants' details will be retained on computer.
 You will be contacted once vetting is complete.